 There is no suggestion of a second marriage with “marital rights” in Exodus 21:10.
-The word translated “marital rights” should be rendered oil or ointments.
-The idea is that the man who purchased a female servant must continue to provide for her if he proposed marriage and does not to consummate it.
+The word translated as “marital rights” should be rendered oil or ointments.
+The idea is that the man who purchased a female servant must continue to provide for her if he proposes marriage and does not consummate it.

 2 Samuel 12:7-8

-2 Samuel 12:7–8 supplies no evidence for polygamy by proclaiming that all Saul’s wives to be David’s.
+2 Samuel 12:7–8 supplies no evidence for polygamy by proclaiming that all Saul’s wives be David’s.
 Saul’s wives appear nowhere in the lists of David’s wives are listed.
-The idea is simply that everything in principle was at David’s disposition.
+The idea is simply that everything, in principle, was at David’s disposition.

-David strengthen his political ties through marriage by six sons by different wives born at Hebron (1 Sa 3:2-5), which was a common practice for ancient kings.
+David strengthened his political ties through the marriage of six sons by different wives born at Hebron (1 Sa 3:2-5), which was a common practice for ancient kings.
 David’s polygamy violated the Law (Deut.
 17:17).
-This led to enormous problems as he tried blended his various families.
-When David’s son Amnon violated his half-sister Tamar, he was killed by Absalom her avenging brother.
-That led to a bitter estrangement between Absalom and his father that resulted in the treason and the death of Absalom (2 Sa.
+This led to enormous problems as he tried to blend his various families.
+When David’s son Amnon violated his half-sister Tamar, he was killed by Absalom, her avenging brother.
+That led to a bitter estrangement between Absalom and his father that resulted in treason and the death of Absalom (2 Sa.
 13–18).
 David’s polygamy set a poor example for Solomon, who expanded his kingdom while marrying seven hundred wives and three hundred concubines.
-This led Solomon away from Jehovah.
+This folly led Solomon away from Jehovah.